-John’s first book appeared in 1993, and he has since produced over a dozen titles, including the award-winning Simply Christianity: Beyond Religion, and A Spectator’s Guide to World Religions, as well as various academic books and articles.
+John’s first book appeared in 1993, and he has since produced over fifteen titles, including the award-winning Simply Christianity: Beyond Religion, and A Spectator’s Guide to World Religions, as well as various academic books and articles.

-John is a founding director of the Centre for Public Christianity (CPX), an independent research and media company promoting informed discussion about social, ethical and religious issues in modern life, described at its founding in 2007 by the Prime Minister as “a welcome development in the spiritual and intellectual life of Australia.”
+In 2007 John founded the Centre for Public Christianity (CPX), an independent research and media company promoting the public understanding of the Christian Faith, described by the Prime Minister of Australia as “a welcome development in the spiritual and intellectual life of Australia.”

 A busy public speaker, John delivers over a hundred talks a year in a range of contexts, including conferences, churches, schools, not-for-profits, corporations, and universities.

-In addition to his passion for promoting the public understanding of the Christian faith, John is also fascinated by the paradoxical connection between high-level achievement and the historical virtues of compassion, charity, and humility, themes explored in his keynote lectures and seminars on Humilitas: a Lost Key to Life, Love and Leadership.
+John is fascinated by the paradoxical connection between high-level achievement and the historical virtues of compassion, charity, and humility, themes explored in his lecture series and book of the same name, Humilitas: a Lost Key to Life, Love and Leadership.
 His forthcoming Rhetorika: Persuasion from Aristotle to Apple examines the intellectual and ethical keys to a good argument, from ancient times to today.

-John lost his father in an air disaster when he was nine years old, an event he freely admits shaped his passion for life’s ultimate questions, and which still motivates him to be the best father, husband, and citizen he can be.
+John lost his father in a commercial air disaster when he was a young boy, an event he freely admits shaped his interest in life’s ultimate questions.
 He values his family role above all others and lives in Sydney with his wife and their three children.